endurantgames/52-first-dates/src/setup/assign_roles.md

 ## Subsequent Date Nights

 The player who was the previous Date Night's Opportunity plays the Date, and the previous Date Night's Date plays the Collective.
-From the previous Date Night's Fronters, each player who hasn't been the Date before draws a card and the player with the highest card plays Opportunity; the rest are the Collective.
+From the previous Date Night's Collective, each player who hasn't been the Date before draws a card and the player with the highest card plays Opportunity; the rest are the Collective.
 Again, break ties with draws from the System's Deck.